-What are the benefits of using Docue's one-way confidentiality agreement template?
+What are the benefits of using Docue's non-disclosure agreement template?

 Safeguard top secret information: After the NDA has been signed, this gives the party sharing its confidential information the freedom to discuss without the fear of the receiving party stealing the confidential information and using it without approval.
 If the information were to be leaked, the NDA offers contractual rights for the innocent party and other legal remedies that are available.

-Clarity of the types of information that should be kept confidential: The one-way NDA template sets out the definition of confidential information, and this also includes what shouldn’t be considered as confidential information.
+Clarity of the types of information that should be kept confidential: The non-disclosure agreement template sets out the definition of confidential information, and this also includes what shouldn’t be considered as confidential information.
 E.g. if information can be found on Wikipedia, this can’t be considered to be confidential information purely because a confidentiality agreement has been signed.

 What are the key topics that are included in Docue's one-way confidentiality agreement template?